tyhsu389/uphl_reference_free/README.md

 ## Step 7: Visualize the tree.

-UPHL does this in R. We can do this in:
+UPHL does this in R using the package Ape.
+For now, we will do this in:
 1. FigTree
 2. CLC Genomics Workbench